Skip to main content

 Speakers:

-• Charlotte Gascoyne, Dals (DA Languages)
+• Charlotte Gascoyne, Head of Sustainability & ESG, Dals (DA Languages)

-• Michael Crook, STAR Procurement
+• Michael Crook, Head of Strategic Procurement, STAR Procurement

 The bottom of the Social Value iceberg: Business supply chains